ehealthsuisse/ch-atc/input/pagecontent/volume-1.md

 ### Security Considerations

 The transaction is used to exchange sensitive information and requires authentication and authorization.
-This profile requires all actors to be grouped with Secure Node or Secure Application implementing the "STX: TLS 1.2 floor using BCP195 Option" defined in the [IHE ITI TF-2, chapter 3.19.6.2.3](TODO).
+This profile requires all actors to be grouped with Secure Node or Secure Application implementing the "STX: TLS 1.2 floor using BCP195 Option" defined in the [IHE ITI TF-2, chapter 3.19.6.2.3](https://profiles.ihe.net/ITI/TF/Volume2/ITI-19.html#3.19.6.2.3).

-Access control shall be implemented by grouping the CH:ATC Audit Consumer and Audit Record Repository with the Authorization Client and Resource Server from the IUA trial implementation profile using the SAML Token option (see [IHE ITI Supplement IUA10, chapter 3.72.4.3.2](TODO)).
+Access control shall be implemented by grouping the CH:ATC Audit Consumer and Audit Record Repository with the Authorization Client and Resource Server from the IUA trial implementation profile using the SAML Token option (see [IHE ITI Supplement IUA, chapter 3.72.4.3.2](https://profiles.ihe.net/ITI/IUA/index.html#372432-saml-token-option)).
 As defined therein, the CH:ATC Audit Consumer and Audit Record Repository shall implement the Incorporate Authorization Token [ITI-72] transaction to convey the XUA token.

 The CH:ATC Patient Audit Record Repository shall be grouped with CH:ADR, i.e. the CH:ATC Patient Audit Record Repository shall use the CH:ADR Authorization Decision Request transaction to authorize the transaction and enforce the authorization decision retrieved from CH:ADR Authorization Decision Response.